CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/data-types/text/regex/capturedetails.md

 ### Value

-The value of this capture.
+The value of the capture.

 | | |
 |--------------------|---------------------------|